TeamRizu/outfox-wikijs/dev/theming/myfirstbga.md

 In this example, we'll make our own actors on ScreenTitleMenu, which as the name implies, is the Title screen, where you get to see the options like "Start Game", "Options", "Edit Songs/Courses", etc.

 Create a file inside your BGAnimations folder called `ScreenTitleMenu overlay.lua`.

-Since we're working in Lua, the same rules on that programming language apply here, but also some extra rules are in need of explanation.
+Since we're working in Lua, the same rules on that programming language apply here.

-- Screens are basically tables that the engine will parse into actors, so all screens must end up returning some actor.

 # Making your first actor!